WebUp-dci-fbw7/git-prcatice/itamar.md

-hi i am a horse
+hi i am a girafe